+The first one plays back full range white noise, with frequencies extending up to 22 kHz.
 The second file plays back a low-pass filtered noise, with no sonic content above 15 kHz.
-Listen to both files: if you think you can hear a difference try the test below, otherwise pick a lower cutoff frequency (change the target value on top of this page).
+Listen to both files: if you think you can hear a difference try the test below, otherwise pick a lower cutoff frequency at the top of this column.

 |Listen to [?] then vote — multiple guesses not allowed (your vote triggers a new draw)|

 To pass a blind test, you will need to perform 10 trials at least, obtain a high score and reach a high confidence level: 95% is standard to rate statistical significance.
 It means that your score outperforms random guesses by 95%.
 There is still a probability that you just got lucky though, 5%.
 To reduce such probability to 1%, keep testing until you reached a confidence level of 99%.

 Is AudioCheck free?
 Not for me.
 Your support keeps this site running and growing without ads.
 Every donation gets rewarded with an access to • uncompressed .wav files downloads, for every test • sample rates up to 192 kHz, in the tone generator section • a suggestion box, on every page • no ads, never.

 If you already are a patron, please log in.

 Ads will disappear with 3 visitors contributing today.
 Still missing 2...